 Indemnity for Directors

-Each Director from time to time is to be indemnified by the Society for any costs incurred by him or her in any proceeding:
+Each Director from time to time is to be indemnified by the Society for:

-that relates to liability for any act or omission in his or her capacity as a Director; and

-in which judgment is given in his or her favour, or in which he or she is acquitted, or which is discontinued and any liability or costs in respect of:
+34.1 any costs incurred by him or her in any proceeding that relates to liability for any act or omission in his or her capacity as a Director in which judgment is given in his or her favour, or in which he or she is acquitted, or which is discontinued; and

-liability to any person other than the Society or a subsidiary company for any act or omission in his or her capacity as a Director; or

-costs incurred by that Director in defending or settling any claim or proceeding relating to any such liability,

-Provided that such liability is not criminal liability or liability for a breach of any fiduciary duty owed to the Society.
+34.2 any liability to any person other than the Society or a subsidiary company for any act or omission in his or her capacity as a Director and costs incurred by that Director in defending or settling any claim or proceeding relating to any such liability, provided that such liability is not criminal liability or liability for a breach of any fiduciary duty owed to the Society.

-Indemnities for employees
+Indemnities for employees and appointees

-In addition to the indemnity set out in paragraph 36 of this Schedule, the Society may indemnifyan employee of the Society or another entity which is wholly owned or controlled by the Society for any costs referred to in paragraph 36 of this Schedule.
+In addition to the indemnity set out in paragraph 34 of this Schedule, the Society may indemnify:

+35.1 an employee of the Society or another entity which is wholly or partially owned or controlled by the Society for any costs referred to in paragraph 34 of this Schedule.

+35.2 a director of another entity which is wholly or partially owned or controlled by the Society for any costs referred to in paragraph 34 of this Schedule.

 Insurance for Directors or employees